 Built in 1895, St. Mary’s is one of the oldest painted churches and the first Catholic church in Texas with a predominantly Czech congregation.
 With over 200 families in the area, the parishioners had already outgrown their two previous chapels when they decided to build the yellow stone church.

 St. Mary’s was designed in the popular Gothic Revival style of the time.
 The flowers, palms, and stars that grace the ceiling and walls were painted by Swiss fresco artist Gottfried Flurry.
-His trompe l’oeil designs mimic vaults, relief, and marble that would be seen in the ancient churches of Central Europe.
+His trompe l’oeil designs mimic vaults, relief, and marble that would be seen in the ancient churches of Europe.

 Like the other painted churches, St. Mary’s has an array of statues of saints and sconces featuring the stations of the cross.
-The true star of the church is its beautiful white altar gilded in 24 karat gold.
+The true star of the building is its beautiful white altar gilded in 24 karat gold.

 Although Praha is now essentially a ghost town, its population expands by as much as 5000 once a year.
 Every August 15th, St. Mary’s hosts the parish’s annual homecoming for residents, former residents, and generations of extended families.

-St. Mary’s Catholic Church (Fredericksburg)
+St. Mary’s (Fredericksburg)

 Google address: 304 W San Antonio St. in Fredericksburg

 About 80 miles west of Austin is another of the painted churches of Texas, St. Mary’s in Fredericksburg.
-The setting of this St. Mary’s could not be more different than that of the Schulenburg churches—Fredericksburg is a charming town of 10,000 residents that’s full of Hill Country wineries, shops, outdoor activities, and lots of other fun things to do.
+The setting of this St. Mary’s could not be more different than that of the Schulenburg churches—Fredericksburg is a charming town of 10,000 residents that’s full of award-winning wineries, shops, outdoor activities, and lots of other fun things to do.
 It’s one of my favorite places in Texas.

 St. Mary’s began in 1846 with a group of German settlers, and like its counterpart in Praha, quickly outgrew its original building.
-The new St. Mary’s was designed in 1908 by San Antonio architect Leo M.J.
+The new building was designed in 1908 by San Antonio architect Leo M.J.
 Dielmann (he also designed High Hill).
 The Fredericksburg community raised $40,000 (equivalent to $1M today) to build their stone Gothic Revival building.

 Almost no expense was spared on St. Mary’s, whose design incorporates a corner tower, buttresses, and other Gothic features along with stained glass from Germany.
 The church still has its original pipe organ, which has since been completely electrified.
 Stenciling was added in 1936 along with paintings of the 12 apostles throughout the sanctuary.

-Visiting the Painted Churches
+Visiting the Churches

 All the churches conduct regular Mass Services, which are generally Saturday afternoon and Sunday morning (daily at St. Mary’s, Fredericksburg).
 They are also open during the day for self-guided tours.
-Many have pamphlets that provide background on the church’s history.
+Many have pamphlets that provide background on their history.
 For a more in-depth experience, the Schulenburg Chamber of Commerce runs tours of the four churches in that area.